rackerlabs/rackspace-how-to/content/cloud-servers/cloud-to-cloud-migration.md

 #### Application-specific options

 Other applications might have their own means of facilitating data migration.
 For example, to migrate a database, you could make the destination server a slave of the origin database to automatically replicate your data to the destination server.
-You can find information on how to do mysql master-slave replication [here](https://support.rackspace.com/how-to/set-up-mysql-master-slave-replication/).
+You can find information on how to do MySQL&reg; master-slave replication [here](https://support.rackspace.com/how-to/set-up-mysql-master-slave-replication/).

 ### Post-migration tasks

 After all your data is on the destination server, test your application thoroughly to ensure it works as expected in the destination environment.
 As mentioned at the start of this article, we encourage clients to power down the origin server but not to delete it for one to seven days.
-This gives you time to determine if you have missed anything in your migration that, for example, was using an IP rather than DNS to resolve to the origin server.
+This practice gives you time to determine if you have missed anything in your migration.
+For example, that an IP address rather than DNS was used to resolve to the origin server.
 If after seven days, nothing has broken and you've noticed no issues, it should be safe to delete the origin server.

 If you haven’t done so already, implement a backup plan on the destination server to prevent significant data loss in case of a catastrophe.